 The internet industry in China is one of the most competitive in the world.
 So, it is no surprise that the video sharing app arena is becoming crowded.
-The two most popular Vine clones in China are Wanpai and Weishi.
-Both apps are backed by major internet giants.
-Wanpai was developed by the creators of YouTube and Weishi was developed by Tencent, which currently dominates the mobile messaging app segment with WeChat.
+The most popular Vine clone in China is Weishi backed by major internet giant Tencent, which currently dominates the mobile messaging app segment with WeChat.

 Weishi was created by Tencent and it is also a Vine-like app.
-But unlike Wanpai, it has one distinct advantage: WeChat.
-Weishi allows videos to be shared within the WeChat app, which currently has over 300 million users.
+It has one distinct advantage: WeChat.
+It allows videos to be shared within the WeChat app, which currently has over 300 million users.
 According to The Next Web, “Recording a video on Weishi is exactly like how you’d do it on Vine or Instagram.
-There are additional bells and whistles on Weishi though — other than filters, which Instagram also has, Weishi lets users add background music and watermarks to their videos.
+There are additional bells and whistles on Weishi though — other than filters, which Instagram also has, it lets users add background music and watermarks to their videos.
 They can even choose from six themes that come with preset music and watermarks.”

 How popular is Weishi?
 To understand how popular these video’s are here is an example: This video was uploaded on August 15th and received over 780,000 views in one day.
 The video is a simple 9 second video of a nurse waking up a patient in a less than acceptable way.
 Additionally The Next Web said, “The app, Weishi, which is only available in Chinese for now, chalked up 160 million video views in a single day on Valentine’s Day this year, which also coincided with the Chinese Lantern Festival.”

 Tencent is a major player in the Chinese internet industry with multiple apps and products that boost user bases of hundreds of millions.
 So, it is no surprise to see Weishi receiving millions of views per day.
-But, again like Wanpai, there seems to be few brands actively sharing content, which leaves the door open for multi-nationals to capitalize on this under tapped marketing tool.
+But there seems to be few brands actively sharing content, which leaves the door open for multi-nationals to capitalize on this under tapped marketing tool.